schubergphilis/terraform-aws-mcaf-landing-zone/UPGRADING.md

 > [!NOTE]
 > If you also use the [`terraform-aws-mcaf-organization`](https://github.com/schubergphilis/terraform-aws-mcaf-organization) module, upgrade it to the latest version at the same time.
 Control Tower v4.x registers additional service access principals that must be reflected in your organization configuration.

+#### AWS Audit Manager removal

+AWS Audit Manager is [no longer open to new customers as of April 30, 2026](https://aws.amazon.com/audit-manager/).
+All Audit Manager resources have been removed from this module, including:

+- `aws_auditmanager_account_registration.default`
+- `module.audit_manager_reports` (S3 bucket for Audit Manager reports)
+- The `aws_auditmanager` variable
+- KMS key policy statements that granted Audit Manager access

+The `removed` blocks ensure Terraform drops these resources from state without destroying them.
+If you were using Audit Manager, you should deregister and clean up your Audit Manager resources manually before they become inaccessible.

 #### AWS Config Aggregator removal

 Control Tower Landing Zone 4.0 deploys a Service-Linked Config Aggregator (SLCA) (`aws-controltower-ConfigAggregatorForOrganization`) in the audit account.
 This replaces the custom `audit` aggregator and all related aggregate authorizations that were previously managed by this module.